zaidqureshi2/Resume/docs/resume.txt

 - Developed android and cross-platform mobile application for mobile payments
 - Designed 3 tier architecture server
-- Automated scripts for Testing Android, web applications, and USSD menus
+- Automated scripts for testing Android, web applications, and USSD menus
 - Wrote documentation on Confluence for technical and non-technical personnel
 - Atlassian Jira used for issue tracking
 - Technologies used: Java, Android, PhoneGap, Ionic, Oracle SQL, Expect, AngularJS, Bootstrap